-Outpatient (part B) medications are covered when Medicare coverage criteria are met.
-Outpatient (part B) medications, in accordance with Medicare coverage criteria, are covered when furnished "incident" to a physician service for drugs that are "not usually self-administered by the patient."
+Outpatient (Part B) medications are covered when, in accordance with Medicare coverage criteria, furnished "incident" to a physician service for drugs that are "not usually self-administered by the patient."

 View the list of office administered part B medications that do not require authorization.